kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // the actual state to the cloud.
 Offline device interaction in the edge is possible via twin
 // properties for control/command operations.
 type Twin struct {
-  // The property name for which the expected/actual values are reported.
+  // Required: The property name for which the expected/actual values are reported.
   // This property should be present in the device model.
-  // Required.
   Name     string    `json:"name,omitempty"`
-  // the expected attribute value for this property.
+  // Required: the expected attribute value for this property.
-  // Required.
   Expected Attribute `json:"expected,omitempty"`
-  // the actual attribute value for this property.
+  // Required: the actual attribute value for this property.
-  // Required.
   Actual   Attribute `json:"actual,omitempty"`
 }

 // Attribute represents the device property for which an Expected/Actual state can be defined. type Attribute struct {
-  // Describes whether this property is optional or not.
+  // Required: Describes whether this property is optional or not.
-  // Required.
   Optional string            `json:"optional,omitempty"`
-  // The value for this attribute.
+  // Required: The value for this attribute.
-  // Required.
   Value    string            `json:"value,omitempty"`
   // Additional metadata like timestamp when the value was reported etc.
   // +optional